-Reporting shall deliver (1) scientifically-sound results derived from the NFMS to the stakeholders that need it, (2) inform about the methodological approach and (3) form the basis for further interpretations and for the translation of technical results into meaningful stories that contain clear and science-based messages for information of decision makers, research units and other stakeholders.
+The aim of reporting is to (1) deliver scientifically-sound results derived from the NFMS to the stakeholders that need them, (2) publish the methodological approach, (3) report on information concerning the accuracy and statistical tests of the results, and (4) form the basis for further interpretations and for the translation of technical results into meaningful assessments that contain clear and science-based messages to inform decision makers, research units and other stakeholders.

-The ultimate value of the NFMS depends on how well it delivers the required forest-related information in a specific timely manner.
+The ultimate value of the NFMS depends on how well it delivers the required forest-related information in a specific and timely manner.
+In order to be credible, it is essential to also assess and report the uncertainties of the results.

-Timely, accurate NFMS reporting is also most relevant for some international processes.
-Participating countries have to inform international processes on a regular basis about the status of their forest resources and their efforts to monitor them, often with very specific reporting guidelines.
+An NFMS reporting complying with the above requirements is also most relevant for international processes that require forest information.
+Countries participating in these processes have to deliver credible information on a regular basis about the status of their forest resources and their efforts to monitor them, often with very specific reporting guidelines.

 Important points to observe for NFMS reporting include:

-The report should be in itself complete and “self-sufficient”, that means: it shall allow the reader to directly understand the results without the need to refer to many other sources.
+NFMS reports should be stand-alone ones, i.e., they should allow the reader to directly understand the results without the need to refer to many other sources.

-The report shall explain about the strategic goals and about the political mandate and scientific justification of the NFMS, present the numerical results for all spatial units of reporting (national and sub-national levels) and give a complete description of the methodology.
+The reports should explain the strategic goals as well as the political mandate and scientific justification of the NFMS, present the numerical results for all spatial units of reporting (national and sub-national levels) and give a complete description of the methodology.

-Because both results and methods are commonly very comprehensive and lead to lengthy reports that are difficult to read, it may be a good idea to publish for both results and methods two separate volumes: one complete volume that contains all information and one executive summary volume that contains the most relevant results, viz. a summary of methods without going into all details.
+Because both results and methods are commonly very comprehensive and may lead to lengthy reports that are difficult to read, it may be a good idea to publish results and methods in separate volumes.
+Options include: a report containing a “Summary” or “Summary for policymakers”; another with an executive summary followed by all detailed information; and yet another volume that contains the most relevant methodological information, possibly referring to other publications with further details.

-In general, the complete and detailed reports are directed to the inventory experts, and the summary reports are directed to the inventory laymen including policy decision makers and the general public.
+In general, the complete and detailed reports are directed to the inventory experts, whereas the summary reports are directed to the inventory laymen including policy decision makers and the general public.

 Ensure that the report provides answers to the questions for which the NFMS was designed.
 If shortcomings are found during the process of reporting, establish the means by which that feedback is used to refine and improve NFMS procedures (see also chapter 4.4.8).
+Also report why, if that is the case, a question cannot be answered, and draw conclusions as to the questionis still relevant and/of what needs to be done in order for the question to be answered.

-The way of reporting - both in quantitative and in qualitative terms - shall be tailored to specifically meet the stakeholders’ information expectations.
+The way of reporting - both in quantitative and in qualitative terms - should be tailored to specifically meet the stakeholders’ information expectations.
+This includes not only the coverage of variables and the format of results, but also the assessment of what the derived numbers may mean.

 Different strategies of reporting may be pursued depending on the identified stakeholders / interested groups.
 A core report, of course, is directed towards the policy processes and their decision makers.
 However, research institutions may have a great and continuous interest in NFMS data and an online database may be good for them with built-in standard reporting functions.